 Advertisers use the ad server's features to upload their ad creatives for a range of different ad formats, launch campaigns with a range of targeting features which helps them save money by being more precise as to what type of end user they want to reach.
 Advertisers then bid for their targeted inventory to try to win the Publisher ad zones.
 Additionally Advertisers can further optimize their campaigns in real-time by tweaking the targeting features, changing their bids and getting real-time data reporting to analyse metrics such as clicks and ad creative performance.
 This enables the advertiser to block ad zones that have a low performance and create ad zone white lists of high performing ad zones.
 This is known as a 3rd-party ad server because the Advertiser is demanding the inventory to use.

 In digital advertising, the term “programmatic” is frequently used interchangeably with the term “automated”, meaning that once the terms of an advertising deal are locked-in, a programmatic ad campaign is executed automatically according to those terms.
-Bidding all happens in milliseconds via Real-Time Bidding (RTB) which uses real-time buying and selling of ad impressions through auctions that occur in the split-second it takes for a website to load.
+The bidding happens in milliseconds via Real-Time Bidding (RTB) which uses real-time buying and selling of ad impressions through auctions that occur in the split-second it takes for a website to load.

 Publisher benefits of Programmatic Advertising